MicrosoftDocs/CordovaDocs/cordovadocs/2015/first-steps/getting-started-with-ionic.md

 1. In Visual Studio, go to **Tools**, **Options**, **Tools for Apache Cordova** and run the Dependency Checker.

     If the Dependency Checker finds any issues for a platform that you're targeting, you will need to fix them.
-If you need to install the Android SDK, use the [Android SDK Manager](http://taco.visualstudio.com/en-us/docs/configure-vs-tools-apache-cordova/#ThirdParty) to install API19 and API22.
+If you need to install the Android SDK, use the [Android SDK Manager](https://docs.microsoft.com/en-us/visualstudio/cross-platform/tools-for-cordova/tips-workarounds/configuration-tips?view=toolsforcordova-2017#ThirdParty) to install API19 and API22.

 2. If you see an error message in the Output window in Visual Studio, use any links provided to try to resolve the issue.

-3. If that doesn't resolve issues, follow instructions to [clear the Cordova cache](http://taco.visualstudio.com/en-us/docs/configure-vs-tools-apache-cordova/#vstac).
-Otherwise, see [Known Issues](http://taco.visualstudio.com/en-us/docs/known-issues-general/) or post questions on [StackOverflow](http://stackoverflow.com/questions/tagged/visual-studio-cordova).
+3. If that doesn't resolve issues, follow instructions to [clear the Cordova cache](https://docs.microsoft.com/en-us/visualstudio/cross-platform/tools-for-cordova/tips-workarounds/configuration-tips?view=toolsforcordova-2017#vstac).
+Otherwise or post questions on [StackOverflow](http://stackoverflow.com/questions/tagged/visual-studio-cordova).